MebukiYamashi/Quantitative_Trading/Prediction/readme.md

 Based on the 21days OHLCV data of stock prices,
-consists of the top of the relative high point and the bottom of the relative low point.
+it consists of the top of the relative high point and the bottom of the relative low point.

 using 21 days of OHLCV data, Dataset is used for training and testing at a 7:3 ratio.